 Rank Your Ideas

 Once you defined your ideas, created a pitch and maybe even written some short scenes, but still don’t know, which story you want to write next, it´s time for a ranking.
 You could rank the ideas with stars.
 Think about some critics by which you want to evaluate the ideas.
 Write down the reasons, why you want to write each of the story ideas.
 Is it a special topic, that you feel personally attached to?
 Is the genre you want to write in a mix of two existing ones and do you feel like you could create a new trend?
 Or can you just not stop thinking about this idea?
 All these and more can be indicators, that you have your special idea right in front of you.
 Even though in the beginning you might find all your ideas interesting, there will be one, your gut feeling leads you to.

 Choose Fun Over Trends

-Go for the idea that excites you the most, not the one you think you will find most readers for.
-You will sit month or maybe even yours on a writing project.
-You don´t want to waste your time over an idea you might loose interest in halfway through.
-Only when you are really enthusiastic for your idea, you will make it to the end.
+Go for the idea that excites you the most, not the one you think you will find the most readers for.
+You will sit a month or maybe even yours on a writing project.
+You don´t want to waste your time over an idea you might lose interest in halfway through.
+Only when you are really enthusiastic about your idea, you will make it to the end.

 Enjoy The Flow

 Getting into the writing flow is the best feeling.
 Don´t worry, if you don´t get that feeling right away.
 Sometimes you will need time to get to that point.
-When inspiration hits you and you suddenly have a scene in front of your eye, want to write down quotes or create a story board and really want to start writing – then it´s a good signs that you’ve found the right idea.
+When inspiration hits you and you suddenly have a scene in front of your eye, want to write down quotes or create a storyboard and really want to start writing – then it´s a good sign that you’ve found the right idea.